 Needs

 The definition of scarcity introduced in Part One is based on the idea of needs, so to argue that we are currently experiencing a shift to attention being the new scarcity requires me to demonstrate that we have sufficient capital for meeting our needs.
 But agreeing on what constitutes human needs is not a simple task.
-What follows should be seen as a step along the way.
-A list of needs is the type of externalized human knowledge that can be improved over time through the process of critical inquiry.
+What follows should be seen as a step along the way to reclaiming the distinction between needs and wants.
+A list of needs is exactly the type of externalized human knowledge that can be improved over time through the process of critical inquiry.

-In an early draft of The World After Capital, I grouped needs into categories such as ‘biological’, ‘physical’ and ‘social’, but the boundaries between them seemed rather arbitrary.
+In an early draft of The World After Capital, I grouped needs into categories such as biological, physical, and social, but the boundaries between them seemed rather arbitrary.
 So instead I distinguish here between individual and collective needs, where the former apply to a single person and the latter are the needs of humanity.
 Another challenge in putting together such a list is that it is easy to confuse a need with a strategy for meeting it.
-For instance, eating meat is a strategy for addressing our need for calories, but humans can, of course, acquire calories from many sources.
+For instance, raising and slaughtering animals and then eating their meat is one specific strategy for addressing our need for calories, but humans can, of course, acquire calories from many sources.
+Being clear about the differences between needs and the strategies for meeting them is important because while our needs stay the same our strategies for meeting them can change dramatically as a result of non-linear technological progress.

 These are the basic needs of the human body and mind, without which individual survival is impossible.
 A single individual has these needs even when they are completely isolated, such as if they are traveling alone in a spaceship.
 The first set of individual needs relates to keeping our bodies powered.
 These include:

 Water.
-We need to ingest two or three liters of water per day to stay hydrated, depending on factors such as body size, exertion and temperature ("Water: How Much Should You Drink Every Day?," 2020).
+We need to ingest two to three liters of water per day to stay hydrated, depending on factors such as body size, exertion, and temperature (“Water: How Much Should You Drink Every Day?”
+2020).
 In addition to drinking water and fluids that contain it, we have other solutions for this, such as the water contained in the foods that we eat.

 Nutrients.
-The body cannot synthesize all the materials it requires, including certain amino acids, vitamins and minerals – these must be obtained as part of our nutrition.
-This is another area that is surprisingly poorly understood, meaning that the mix of nutrients we need to take in seems unsettled.
+The body cannot synthesize all the materials it requires, including certain amino acids, vitamins and minerals—these must be obtained as part of our nutrition.
+This is another area that is surprisingly poorly understood, meaning there is little consensus regarding the mix of nutrients we need to take in.

 The second set of individual needs relates to the operating environment for humans.
 From a cosmic perspective, humans have an incredibly narrow operating range.
 Even here on Earth we can live without technological assistance only in relatively few places.
 Here are some of our basic operating needs:

 Pressure.
 Anybody who has gone diving will be aware that our bodies do not handle increased pressure very well.
-The same goes for decreased pressure, which is one of the reasons why we find air travel exhausting (airplane cabins maintain pressure similar to being at the top of an eight-thousand-foot mountain).
+The same goes for decreased pressure, which is one of the reasons why we find air travel exhausting (airplane cabins maintain pressure similar to being at the top of an eight-thousand-foot mountain) and why space travel is so dangerous.

 Light.
 Most humans would be hard-pressed to achieve much in complete darkness.
 For a long time, our need for light was met mainly by sunlight, but much human ingenuity has gone into the creation of artificial light sources.